StanTechTips/Copilot-Help-Desk-Agent/09 - Test and Publish/README.md

 ---

-### ✅ Step 5 — Add a "Greeting" and "Fallback" Topic
+### ✅ Step 5 - Add a "Greeting" and "Fallback" Topic
-Customised the two built-in system topics to give the agent a professional first impression and a helpful fallback response when it does not understand the user's input.
+Customised the two built-in system topics to give the agent a professional first impression and a helpful fallback response When it does not understand the user's input.

 ---

-### ✅ Step 6 — Create the Power Automate Flow
+### ✅ Step 6 - Create the Power Automate Flow
 Built a Power Automate flow triggered from inside Copilot Studio that receives the four ticket variables and sends a formatted email to the shared mailbox, then returns a confirmation